deanarchy/FimApp-Server/README.md

 # FimApp-Server
-This is FimApp server.
+This is FimApp server, a Financial Manager apps.
 This repo intended as a backend part of the FimApp project.
 It contains a several apps and APIs endpoints to exhibit a certain functionality.
-It was build mainly by using Django REST Framework.
+It was built mainly by using Django REST Framework.

 ## Deployed Heroku Demo
 [FimApp-Server](https://fimapp-server.herokuapp.com/)